Giuliano1993/ServerManPy/Readme.md

 This repo will contain some scripts to easily create, run and manage your server on digital ocean.
 Will create a running server for your webapp in just few steps from your local terminal, make it easy for you to go over some repetetive tasks

+### Basic code explanation
+The code from the file setupServer.py is explained in an article on [this link](https://dev.to/giuliano1993/api-ssh-create-and-setup-a-server-with-python-and-digital-ocean-58e2)

 ### Instructions
 In order to get this tool running, you will need some config.
 - first of all you will need a Digital Ocean Token.
 You can get it [here](https://cloud.digitalocean.com/account/api/tokens?i=75bc4f)